 - ERISA appeal of a Principal Life denial of disability benefits

 - A Federal lawsuit or complaint against Principal Life for the wrongful denial of disability benefits;

-- Negotiation of a buyout of a Principal Life long-term disability insurance policy in the form of a lump sum settlement.
+- Negotiate a buyout of a Principal Life long term disability insurance policy as a lump sum settlement.

 Request a Free Consultation

-If you have a claim against Principal Life for the wrongful denial or cessation of long-term disability benefits, call the Ortiz Law Firm today at (866) 853-7210 for a free consultation with an experienced disability lawyer.
+If you have a claim against Principal Life for the wrongful denial or cessation of long term disability benefits, call the Ortiz Law Firm today at (888) 321-8131 for a free consultation with an experienced disability lawyer.
 Our legal team is standing by for your call and is ready to answer any questions you may have, or our team can set up a call between you and one of our attorneys.
 You can also fill out the contact form on this page to request a consultation with one of our attorneys.